Luisibear98/stego-audius/README.md

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.
 * Visit this link and install Python.
+IF YOU ARE ON WINDOWS INSTALL 3.9.X
   ```sh
   https://www.python.org/downloads/
   ```